applicaster/developer.applicaster.com/book/plugins-manifest/configuration-fields.md

 ## Available sections

-> Each Plugin can have fields inside any of the following sections
+Each Plugin can have fields inside any of the following sections:

 - assets
 - data